Ecosyste.ms: Awesome

 2. Open the project in VS Code.

-3. Ctrl/Cmd + Shift + P to open the command palette.
+3. Press `Ctrl/Cmd + Shift + P` to open the command palette.

 4. Type "Reopen in Container" and select:

-- [`.NET API`](.devcontainer/api/devcontainer.json) container is for working with Azure Functions backend.
+- [`.NET API`](.devcontainer/api/devcontainer.json) container for working with the Azure Functions backend.

-- [`JS Frontend`](.devcontainer/frontend/devcontainer.json) container is for working with the frontend.
+- [`JS Frontend`](.devcontainer/frontend/devcontainer.json) container for working with the frontend.

-5. VS Code will reload and you'll be in the container.## Structure
+5. VS Code will reload and you'll be in the container.## Frontend Resources

 The front-end is a static site with HTML, CSS, and JavaScript.
-It's static and has a visitor counter.
-The visitor counter data fetched via an API call to an Azure Function.
+It includes a visitor counter that fetches data via an API call to an Azure Function.

-- I am a terrible designer, I used this [template](https://www.styleshout.com/free-templates/ceevee/) to create my site.
+- I used this [template](https://www.styleshout.com/free-templates/ceevee/) to create my site.

-- I'm no JavaScript dev, but this [article](https://www.digitalocean.com/community/tutorials/how-to-use-the-javascript-fetch-api-to-get-data) explains well and in a simple way how to use it to make an API call.
+- This [article](https://www.digitalocean.com/community/tutorials/how-to-use-the-javascript-fetch-api-to-get-data) explains how to use the JavaScript Fetch API to make an API call.

-- [Azure storage explorer is a handy tool to use when working with Storage Accounts](https://azure.microsoft.com/en-us/features/storage-explorer/)
+- [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) is a handy tool for working with Storage Accounts.

-- This is how you can [deploy static site to blob storage.](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-host)## Backend resources
+- This is how you can [deploy a static site to blob storage](https://docs.microsoft.com/azure/storage/blobs/storage-blob-static-website-host).## Backend Resources

-The back-end is an [HTTP triggered Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp) with Cosmos DB input and output binding.
-The Function is triggered, it retrieves the CosmosDB item, adds 1 to it, and saves it and returns its value to the caller.
+The back-end is an [HTTP triggered Azure Function](https://docs.microsoft.com/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp) with Cosmos DB input and output binding.
+The function retrieves a CosmosDB item, increments it, saves it, and returns its value to the caller.

 - [Create a Cosmos DB account](https://docs.microsoft.com/azure/cosmos-db/create-cosmosdb-resources-portal)